tangkevkev/demoInteractiveGraph/README.md

 # Info
 The website can be found at [Demo](https://tangkevkev.github.io/demoInteractiveGraph/).

-This demo shows you how the interactive-graph library can be deployed.
+This demo shows you how the interactive-graph [library](https://github.com/tangkevkev/interactiveGraph) can be deployed.

-The source code for the interactive-graph library can be found at [library](https://github.com/tangkevkev/interactiveGraph).

 # LibraryDemo